-The iconic cat in this story is inspired by Schrodinger's cat.
-It appears in the sense that only cats can move between liminal states.
+The cat in this story is inspired by Schrödinger’s cat.
+It appears because only cats can move freely between liminal states.

 You may also like